AnatoliyOstapenko/Chat/README.md

 To learn:

-How to integrate third party libraries in your app using Cocoapods and Swift Package Manager.
+How to integrate third party libraries in app using Cocoapods and Swift Package Manager.

 How to store data in the cloud using Firebase Firestore.